shedock/shedock/README.md

 - They are great, they have a big community behind them actively building and fixing stuff.
 Give them a try before using shedock.
 - shedock is not built having competition in mind, but rather, "education" we want devs to know what exactly is required to run their script.
 Not hiding stuff behind some weird magic.

-### Why not built this for all tech stacks, why only shell-scripts?
+### Why not build this for all tech stacks, why only shell-scripts?

 - A: because when you are building for everyone, you are building for no-one.
-- B: shedock's author is biased towards writing and sharing shell scripts.
+- B: the author is biased towards writing and sharing shell scripts.
+- C: the author doesn't have the mental energy to build & test it across a 1000 stacks.

 ### I don't think you are building this right

 - Great, we have something in common 🙃.
 I am figuring stuff on the go.
-If you think something can be improved, [start a new discussion]() and leave me some helpful tips.
+If you think something can be improved, [start a new discussion](https://github.com/shedock/shedock/discussions) and leave me some helpful tips.